Chapter 19 : Love rule #18

 Background: Font color:

-Love rule #18 - Tough love is always preferrable to no love at all
+Love rule #18 - Tough love is always preferable to no love at all

-Today, I was dressed for travel.
-Behind me, my bed for the last two weeks had been stripped of its linen and my suitcase was placed on top.
+I was dressed for travel.
+Behind me, my bed for the last week had been stripped of its linen and my suitcase was placed on top.

 “Are you sure you wish to do this, Miss Weasley?”